knxd/knxd/doc/inifile.rst

 ft12
 ----

-An older serial interface to KNX.
+An older serial interface to KNX which wraps the EMI1 protocol in serial framing.

 TODO: which devices use this?

+  * send-timeout

+    EMI1 devices confirm packet transmission.
+This option controls how long to wait until proceeding.
+A warning is printed when that happens.

+    The default is 0.3 seconds.

 ft12cemi
 --------